Section 19-239 Appeals to personnel advisory board.

 involving suspensions, dismissals or disciplinary demotions against them to the personnel

 advisory board provided the grievance procedure has been utilized by the employee.

 Note: Organized employee groups may, through negotiations with the city, arrange to appeal all

 unresolved grievable issues to the personnel advisory board.

 Personnel advisory board appeal procedures are as follows:

 within five (5) working days of receipt of the director's

-and shall be conducted by procedures and rules established by the personnel advisory board.
+be conducted by procedures and rules established by the personnel

+advisory board.
 The

 employee(s) filing the grievance shall have the option of having the hearing open or closed, and